 After successfully passing these steps, you can apply for your driver’s license.
-The procedure of registration and producing your driver license takes approximately 20 days.
+The procedure of registration and producing your driver's license takes approximately 20 days.

-Foreigners must proof of 6 months stay in the Czech Republic, therefore have a biometric card that’s older than 6 months.
+Foreigners must prove 6 months stay in the Czech Republic, therefore they have a biometric card that’s older than 6 months.
 Most third-country nationals have residency permits for 2 years and renew them for the next 2 years each time.
-If you have just collected your new biometric card and it is not older than 6 month, the only solution is getting a confirmation of your full legal stay history from the immigration office.
+If you have just collected your new biometric card and it is not older than 6 months, the only solution is getting a confirmation of your full legal stay history from the immigration office.

 Confirmation of full legal stay in the Czech Republic for Third nationalities